santimn24-lgtm/Specialized-Data-Science-Program/README.md

 3. 20% of properties are rented below the city average price.
 4. Alberto claims to have rented a property for 130 euros, one standard deviation above the average.

-Tools used: Python, Pandas, NumPy
+Tools used: Pandas, NumPy, Matplotlib, Plotly